ViditDhull/ViditDhull/README.md

 <p align="center">
     <b>Welcome to my page!</b><br><br>
         I am Vidit Dhull.<br>
-        Passionate developer, data science enthusiast, and dedicated to devops.<br>
+        Passionate developer, data science enthusiast, and dedicated to data engineering.<br>
-        Currently working on <a href="https://luciustensors.com/">LuciusTensors</a> website, driven by a love for Devops and pushing the boundaries of technology.<br>
+        Currently working on <a href="https://luciustensors.com/">LuciusTensors</a> website, driven by a love for LLMOps and pushing the boundaries of technology.<br>
 </p>

 ### Languages